importSammerSProjects/Mini-Data-Query-Simulation-Engine/README.md

-Here is a well-structured `README.md` file for your project:

----

 # **Mini Data Query Simulation Engine** 🚀
 A lightweight backend service that simulates an AI-powered data query processing system with JWT authentication.